|

 He laid her on the ground and knelt between her spread thighs.

-His penis was now fully erect, standing stiffly against his belly,
+He was fully erect now, his penis standing stiffly against his

 her.
 But then he seemed to change his mind and, raising himself